Communism and Religion: From Hatred to Terror

 Beginning with a general analysis of notions of “religion” and “communism”, the course turns to the foundations of communism as “Marxism” and the attitude to religion proposed by its founders (“Religion as opium for the people”).
 We will try to trace the misconception of religion directly in the early communist pamphlets and discuss the scale of possible problems stemming from this misconception.

 By the end of the course students will be able to analyze the nature and development of major shifts in the anti-religious policy of communism and communist governments in their historical context.
-According to their academic interests, students will research certain aspects of life under communism and present their ideas in a written essay and its oral presentation.
+According to their academic interests, students will research certain aspects of life under communism and present their ideas in an oral presentation.

 The reading materials provided for each lecture will be followed by class discussions so that students will have the opportunity to develop their skill at sound argumentation and the use of academic literature as well as primary research sources.
 The course is based on active participation.
 Students are expected to bring their interests and opinions to the course – however these are expected to change as the students encounter both the theoretical claims as well as the actual interactions of communism and religion.